MakersSource/Voron-Mods/Printer Mods/Ender Switchwire/README.md

   - 18 M5 nuts

 ![extended deck parts](Images/6.png)
 There are two sets of deck plates.
-One set is a full replacement for the front decks, the other is just a set of extensions.
+One set is a full replacement for the front decks, the other is just a set of extensions (pictured).

 ![assembled deck extension](Images/3.jpg)
+(full front decks)

 Finally, I updated the layout of the electronics bay to make eveything a little more accessable.
 This required a new mount for theww Raspberry Pi and longer 4040 poweer supply mounts and I moved the plug form the middle to the side.
 ![electronics bay layout](Images/2.jpg)